sean-mceachern/Caravan-Code/README.md

 We used Node.js for communicating with the backend
 We used javascript and SQL for database queries
 And We used Heroku to host our database and websites.

+*Although the app is not fully functional we did complete the full-stack experience.
+We were able to store user input into the databases and succesfully query that information